 Hygiene promotion activities are also conducted in displacement sites across the three provinces and are based on a thorough understanding of hygiene knowledge, attitudes and practices of IDPs and host communities in order to prevent waterborne diseases and improve the health of target communities.

 IOM will provide life-saving primary health care services to conflict-affected populations, including IDPs and host communities.
 In addition to the provision of direct health services, IOM will also conduct outreach activities in these communities, providing health education on topics such as good hygiene and sanitation practices for disease prevention, as well as promoting "good health-seeking behaviours".
 Awareness-raising messages will be harmonized with those of the WASH team and the Ebola hygiene promotion activities in order to ensure consistent and effective sensitization efforts for disease prevention and reduction of illnesses.
 IOM will also rehabilitate damaged or destroyed health facilities in order to ensure that basic functionality will contribute to improving the medical referral mechanisms to ensure that displaced populations and host communities have access to basic health care services.
-In addition, IOM will continue pre-departure medical assessment services for migrants going to Canada, United Kingdom, Australia and the United States of America.
+A particular focus will be placed on improving the living conditions in priority health zones affected by the Ebola epidemic and areas hosting the largest number of displaced people.

 Address the drivers and longer term impacts of crises and displacement through investments in recovery and crisis prevention